Meraj-Kazi/C-programming-book/README.md

 First of all, I assume you're new to programming or new to C programming language.
 That's why you'll not understand many things at the beginning, but don't worry.
 Continue reading and keep going, you'll understand it all after some time.
 Sounds fair?! :p

+**Let's begin then!**

+Remember this portion of code as a frame for your basic learning.
+You need to use this code almost every time you write anything in C. It's like one of the base of C programming.

+`#include<stdio.h>

+int main()
+{

+}`